 Offers readings for a variety of diagnostic codes.
-Easy to use – has a large screen and vivid readings.
-Works with most 1996 and newer OBDII compatible vehicles and light trucks.
+Has a large 2.8-inch screen and robust readings.
+Works with most 1996 and newer OBDII-compatible vehicles and light trucks.
+Displays code severity alerts so you know if you need an immediate fix.

 Car problems can be extremely frustrating.
 Not knowing exactly why the vehicle is malfunctioning creates worry and confusion.
 And even though error lights on your dashboard provide some clues, just as often, they create additional confusion.
 After all, a check engine light could signify anything from a loose gas cap to a serious engine problem.